FAQs Regarding Client Assets

-Q: What safeguards are in place under Client Asset Regulation?
+Q: What safeguards are in place under Client Asset Requirements?

-A: The Client Asset Regulations obliges firms that hold client assets to put in place a comprehensive range of safeguards to help protect clients’ ownership rights, including the following:
+A: The Client Asset Requirements obliges firms that hold client assets to put in place a comprehensive range of safeguards to help protect clients’ ownership rights, including the following:

 • Segregation of client assets from the firm’s assets;

 • Record keeping to enable the firm at any time and without delay to distinguish client assets;

 • Receiving assurances from the firm’s counterparties before lodging client assets;

 • Prompt lodgements of all client funds and prompt registration of client financial instruments to designated client asset accounts;

 • Regular reconciliations between the firm’s internal systems and the records of third parties that hold client assets on behalf of the firm;